 Further information about La Trobe’s delivery of the High Achieving Teachers Program is available on the La Trobe University website.

-The Government will commission an independent evaluation of the High Achieving Teachers Program in 2021 - 2022.
 The evaluation is expected to be finalised in 2023.

 In 2017 dandolopartners evaluated the Teach for Australia Program.
 Their report, available below, looked at the program’s impact in meeting the Government’s objectives.

-The Australian Council for Educational Research (ACER) conducted an early evaluation of the Teach for Australia Program, delivered in three phases between 2010 and 2014.
+The Australian Council for Educational Research (ACER) conducted an early evaluation of the Teach For Australia Program, delivered in three phases between 2010 and 2014.
 Their evaluation reports are available below.